Project Seminar Computational Economics

 Aim of the course:

-This seminar is offered for students who want to intensify and further improve their programming skills acquired in the course “Computational Economics” during the summer term.
-In order to achieve this goal, students will be assigned to a specific project at the beginning of the seminar (i.e. either a static/dynamic general equilibrium model or a partial equilibrium life cycle or risk management model).
+This seminar is offered for students who want to intensify and further improve their programming skills acquired in the course “Computational Economics”.
+In order to achieve this goal, students will be assigned to a specific project at the beginning of the seminar (i.e. a static CGE model, a life-cycle model or a OLG model).
 During the semester they will develop their own theoretical model and implement it numerically in FORTRAN.

 After finishing this seminar students should be

 (a) able to develop and implement a large scale economic model

 (b) able to simulate policies with the model and interpret the results

 (c) be better prepared to manage a simulation study in their Bachelor thesis